ReliabilityRAG: Effective and Provably Robust Defense for RAG-based Web-Search: Cardinal-Reliability Setting: Weighted Sample and Aggregate Framework

 We present the framework in Algorithm~\ref{algo:weighted-sampling-aggregate}.
 In each round, we compute an intermediate answer based on a weighted sample of documents (which we call a ``context'').
 The intermediate answers are then aggregated to produce an ultimate answer.

 The aggregator $\mathcal{A}$ can be any function designed to consolidate multiple answers and contexts into a single, robust response.

-\paragraph{Instantiation of $\mathcal{A}$ with MIS-based Document Selection.} We can instantiate the aggregator $\mathcal{A}$ with MIS-based document selection (Stage 2 and 3 of Algorithm~\ref{algo:MIS}) by sending $a_t$'s as the isolated answers and contexts $S_t$'s as the documents.
+\textbf{Instantiation of $\mathcal{A}$ with MIS-based Document Selection.} We can instantiate the aggregator $\mathcal{A}$ with MIS-based document selection (Stage 2 and 3 of Algorithm~\ref{algo:MIS}) by sending $a_t$'s as the isolated answers and contexts $S_t$'s as the documents.
 The ranking over the contexts in the instantiation is defined based on the rankings of the documents inside them.
-Since each context $\mathcal{S}_t$ is a tuple of documents, we can rank them lexicographically based on the ranks of the documents they contain.\footnote{ Again, this is one of many possible design choices.} \PostSubmission{} With this instantiation, we are able to control the running time of MIS via the choice of the number of sampling rounds $T$, as the MIS is now computed on a graph with $T$ vertices instead of $k$.
+Since each context $\mathcal{S}_t$ is a tuple of documents, we can rank them lexicographically based on the ranks of the documents they contain.\footnote{ Again, this is one of many possible design choices. \PostSubmission{Not using weights here, only ranks, so potentially losing a lot of info.}} With this instantiation, we are able to control the running time of MIS via the choice of the number of sampling rounds $T$, as the MIS is now computed on a graph with $T$ vertices instead of $k$.

 In Appendix~\ref{app:sampling}, we present theoretical guarantees on the robustness of Algorithm~\ref{algo:weighted-sampling-aggregate}.